dan-koller/logistic-regression/README.md

 The app prints the mse, accuracy and loss for the training and testing data and compares the custom model to the sklearn model.

-The output is plotted and saved to `data/graph.png`.
+The output is plotted and saved to `data/graph.png` and looks like this:

 ![Graph plot](./data/graph.jpg "Plot of the data")